CromwellCMS/Cromwell/website/docs/overview/installation.md

 The CMS has its Node.js proxy to distribute traffic to API server, Next.js server and admin panel.
 And if there's no config provided CMS will create and use a new SQLite database in `./.cromwell/server/db.sqlite3`

-** Note that SQLite is not supported by us for production usage! ** You still can use it for preview or development but later you must switch to MySQL/MariaDB/PostgreSQL.
+** Note that SQLite is not supported by us for production usage! ** You can still use it for preview or development but later you have to switch to MySQL/MariaDB/PostgreSQL.
 Read in the [next post](/docs/overview/configuration) how to connect a database.
 If you try to upgrade CMS to a new version with SQLite in future, system can possibly crash.